 The product page for the watering spike?
 That's not fair to the seller.
 Amazon's delivery feedback?
 But it was the robot's fault, not the driver's.
 Do we get a new review category: 'Delivery Agent Performance'?
 'One star.
 Robot exhibited poor spatial awareness and a catastrophic lack of pond-avoidance protocols.'

 It makes the job of figuring out what's worth buying even trickier.
 If a product has mixed reviews, how many of those are down to the item itself, and how many are just fury vented at a clumsy automaton?
-This is the kind of noise that makes tools like my browser extension, Review Radar for Amazon, even more necessary.
+This is the kind of noise that makes tools like Jolly Good Apps' browser extension, Review Radar for Amazon, even more necessary.
 Sifting the signal from the chaos - whether that's fake reviews or robot-related rage - is going to be a full-time job.

 A Cautious Welcome to the Future